TitiFix/Geneweb2/docs/ged/Ged.EVENT_ATTRIBUTE_TYPE.md

 ﻿# Abstract
+A code that classifies the principal event or happening that caused the source record entry to be created.
+If the event or attribute doesn't translate to one of these tag codes, then a user supplied value is expected and will be generally classified in the category of other.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />